amoffat/HeimdaLLM/docs/source/blog/posts/safe-sql-execution.rst

 The most promising solutions are cloned databases and constraint validators, because they are theoretically complete solutions that can offer the highest levels of security.
-They vary primarily in their complexity and flexibility: cloned databases views are a high-complexity allowlist, while constraint validators are a low-complexity denylist.
+They vary primarily in their complexity and flexibility: cloned databases views are a high-complexity allowlist, while constraint validators are a low-complexity allowlist or denylist.

 Other, non-complete solutions should not be considered if you value the safety of your data.